joshuamkite/sam-nhs-queries/README.md

 - `about`

 **Configuration**:
 - **AdditionalField**: This parameter allows you to specify which field to fetch for each medicine.
 Update the `AdditionalField` parameter in the `template.yaml` to select the field you want.
+But see [warning](#warning) below.

 **Batch Processing**:
 - The Lambda function processes items in batches of 25 and uses DynamoDB pagination to handle large datasets efficiently.
 It accumulates up to 25 items that do not have the specified additional field and processes them in each iteration.